 Public KB with some private content

-Sometimes, customers want a lot of their content to be publicly viewable, but then they might have a particular category or subcategory that they want available only to specific people.
+Sometimes, authors want a lot of their content to be publicly viewable, but then they might have a particular category or subcategory that they want available only to specific people.
 This setup works well for things like:

-- Support documentation: a public section for prospect or current customers, with a private section for your support team
+- Support documentation: A public section for prospect or current customers, with a private section for your support team

-- Product documentation: a public section for prospects, but a private section for paying customers
+- Product documentation: A public section for prospects, but a private section for paying customers

-- Services or portfolio documentation: a public section for free resources, but a private section for your staff or active clients
+- Services or portfolio documentation: A public section for free resources, but a private section for your staff or active clients

 The way this works: